 In fact, at some point, every person is a pedestrian, so it is important for everyone to understand the rules when it comes to motorists and pedestrians.

 As Daylight Savings Time comes to an end, and it gets darker earlier, the risks for pedestrians increase.
-From September to February, over 30% of pedestrian fatalities occur between 6 p.m. and 9 p.m.
+The vast majority of hit and run fatalities occur at night or during low-light hours.

 See the tips and rules below for both pedestrians and motorists: